 Dr. Carter Garber

-Atli has been volunteering with the TecAp project since September 2010 and worked with TecAp in Nicaragua from May 2011-May 2012.
-She provides overall support to the program, assisting with grant writing, reporting and other communications, and performs analyses for business planning and budget proposals.
+Ms. Atli volunteered with TecAp with TecAp in Nicaragua from May 2011-May 2012.
+She provided overall support to the program, assisting with grant writing, reporting and other communications, and performs analyses for business planning and budget proposals.
 She has an MS in International Affairs from the Georgia Institute of Technology.
+She was later elected to the Board of Directors of IDEAS and now serves as Vice President.

-Gaitan is the legal representative of IDEAS in Nicaragua.
+Ms. Vargas is the legal representative of IDEAS in Nicaragua.
+She also leads the accounting team for TecAp and IDEAS.

 TecAp has a variety of volunteers in the US and elsewhere.
 They have provided very important contributions since the project was envisioned in 2009.
 Learn more about volunteering with TecAp.